ironbar/mnist_universe/docs/08_causality.md

 <!-- -->

-> We know that if a set Z of variables blocks all back-door paths from X to Y, then conditional on Z, do(X) is equivalent to see(X).
+> Rule 2.
+We know that if a set Z of variables blocks all back-door paths from X to Y, then conditional on Z, do(X) is equivalent to see(X).
 We can, therefore, write

 <!-- -->